mcoredev/datalistwidget-plugin/README.md

 # OCMS Datalist Widget
 Simple datalist form widget with input text for custom value.
 This widget not using `<datalist>` tag.
-It is something like taglist in OCMS, but little bit different.
+It is something like `taglist` in OCMS, but little bit different.

+**The widget mostly works only with text as value.
+The value as a key is only an enrichment of the function.**

 <img width="404" alt="Snímka obrazovky 2024-06-12 o 17 17 16" src="https://github.com/mcoredev/datalistwidget-plugin/assets/18698910/c02c0851-6b81-4003-bf2f-2ff4677e3c53">